 I can’t help myself.
 I see poppy seeds and I hear “Poppies, poppies will put them to sleep”.
 Occupational hazard, I suppose.
 But it’s true.
 This crisp slaw salad and poppy seed dressing is AWESOME, and the opposite of sleep-inducing.
 I feel comfortable writing this because I stole the concept for this slaw just like Dorothy stole those slippers.

-Yes, this type of weather (while found across the United States) screams Florida, where this little barbecue side dish was born.
-Deep in the Southern part of the state where the alligators rule and the retirees golf.
-And where an awesome (and quite hilarious) news anchor leads the team at Fox 4 News (my previous life).
-This particular anchorman is quite the health nut, and would never be found without a nutrient-packed snack at his desk.
+Deep in Southwest Florida where the alligators rule and the retirees golf lives an awesome – and quite hilarious – news anchor who leads the team at Fox 4 News (my previous life).
+This particular anchorman is quite the health nut (he once gave me a beautiful, COMPLETELY VEGAN, birthday cake).
+And at least in my time at the station, he wouldn’t be caught dead without a nutrient-packed snack at his desk.